seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / She did so; well, sir?

 **PALAMON**
-And I have heard some call him Arcite, and—
+And I have heard some call him Arcite, and--

 **ARCITE**
 Out with't, faith! /